 I am three weeks out from my next scope.
 I will be seeing a new urologist that I do not know and did not choose.
 With all that is going on in our day-to-day and the stress of my scope, I am confident in saying were it not for my therapist and medication and meditation, as well as daily contemplative prayer.
 I would be curled up in a ball, rocking and in tears.

 Do the hard work

 Do the hard work to find a therapist.
 Keep trying until you find a good fit.
 Ask lots and lots of questions.
 Take notes.
 Bring the notes to the next therapist so you can reference them as conversation starters.
 Look at a therapist like a great pair of jeans.
 Really hard to find but so worth it when you look in the mirror and see how great they make you look.

-Be well and take the best care of you.
+Be well, and take the best care of yourself.